ARMmbed/ci-test-shield/README.md

 - AnalogIn pins must also support DigitalOut
 - Tests require mbed-cli version > 0.9.9 .

+## Repository structure
+The latest version of the hardware and software is available on `master`.
+Development should not occur on this branch - all development should be done on the corresponding hardware branches.
+Only commits tagged for production will be moved over to master.

+Each version of the hardware has its' own branch.
+* `HW0` - Board identity: `0.1.0`.
+Original hardware board.
+* `HW1` - Board identity: `1.0.0`.
+Revamped version of HW0 which has PCB resistors, new EEPROM chip.
+* `HW2` - Board identity: `2,0,0`.
+Latest and greatest, removed UART resistors.
+Updated FLASH.

+Developement should take place on the latest hardware branch.
+Currently that hardware branch is `HW2`.
+When a feature is approved and tested, the hardware branch will get tagged and merged into master.

+Release numbers are also now in effect.
+Tags are using the [semantic versioning model](http://semver.org/).
+X.Y.Z
+* X: Hardware version.
+Software for each hardware version are incompatible with previous hardware versions
+* Y: Feature.
+New features increment the minor number
+* Z: Patch

 ## More information
 For more information see the [Releases](https://github.com/ARMmbed/ci-test-shield/releases) page.